openjck/dotfiles/README.md

 [fish](https://github.com/fish-shell/fish-shell), feels the most natural.
 No aliases are used.
 Everything is a function, and every function has its own file.

-I've been managing my dotfiles in private source control for years, but I'm only now beginning to make them public.
-This will be a gradual process.
-If something doesn't seem to work correctly, it may be due to the fact that I'm not done publishing all of the relevant files.

 Please use the [Discussions](https://github.com/openjck/dotfiles/discussions) page if you'd like to ask any questions or otherwise discuss these files.